brownag/nasis-js/README.md

-# NASISJS
+# nasis-js
-JavaScript for use in NASIS HTML Reports
+JavaScript for use in NASIS (National Soil Information System) HTML reports